Ising Model Observables and Non-Backtracking Walks: Proofs

 \subsubsection{Proof of Main Theorem}

-In this section walks are given as sequences of edges, unless otherwise noted.
-To prove the main result requires lemmas showing the compatibility of the weight on loops with loop erasure and loop addition, and hence with the bijection between pyramids of loops and totally non-backtracking walks.
+To prove the main theorem requires a lemma showing that the weight on loops is compatible with loop erasure and loop addition, and hence with the bijection between pyramids of loops and totally non-backtracking walks.
+Define weights $w_{\alpha} \colon \tfWalks\to \C$ for $\alpha\in H_{1}(\surface, \Z_{2})$ by